 What is conflict?

 No two people are the same and opinions, beliefs and preferences are derived from the diversity of each person’s background and experiences.
-Differences in thought processes and understanding lead to conflict.
+Differences in thought processes and understanding can lead to conflict.

 Conflict is defined as a clash between individuals arising out of a difference in thought process, attitudes, understanding, interests, requirements and even sometimes perception.